MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity.md

 ---
 # Network Similarity Package

 The Microsoft Academic Network Similarity Package provides supplementary processing functionality for use with the Microsoft Academic Graph (MAG).
-This package includes Network Embedding resources and functions/scripts using Azure Data Lake Analytics (U-SQL) and Azure Databricks (PySpark).
+This package includes network embedding resources for academic entities.
+It also includes U-SQL functions to be used in Azure Data Lake Analytics and Python classes for Azure Databricks.

+The functions/classes perform the following tasks.

 1. Similarity comparison between 2 entities using pre-trained network embeddings on the MAG corpus, and
 2. Compute top similar entities based on the pre-trained network embeddings.